 Your photos on GMB and Yelp are the most dominant features people see first when browsing your listing profile.
 Photos alone play a crucial role in convincing consumers to make a purchase from your business.
 Having compelling images that capture the holiday spirit accurately will elevate customer engagement and draw in more local customers.

 Your profile and cover photos should speak of your holiday products.
-For instance, if you’re a florist, uploading a telling picture of thanksgiving bouquet flowers will appeal to shoppers searching for thanksgiving flowers.
+For instance, if you’re a Lubbock florist, uploading a telling picture of thanksgiving bouquet flowers will appeal to shoppers searching for thanksgiving flowers in the area.
 Your listing should have at least five images showing your unique product offerings for the season.

 If you’re a service business, you can upload a picture of your employees clad in holiday attire.
 Or, you can upload a photo of your office’s interiors and exteriors furnished with holiday decor.
 A great boost for your local SEO efforts.
 The goal is to make your GMB and Yelp profile relevant and appealing to holiday shoppers.